kubernetes/website/content/zh/docs/concepts/services-networking/dns-pod-service.md

 Endpoints 对象可以为任何端点地址及其 IP 指定 `hostname`。

 <!--
-Because A records are not created for Pod names, `hostname` is required for the Pod's A record to be created.
-A Pod with no `hostname` but with `subdomain` will only create the A record for the headless service (`default-subdomain.my-namespace.svc.cluster-domain.example`), pointing to the Pod's IP address.
+Because A or AAAA records are not created for Pod names, `hostname` is required for the Pod's A or AAAA record to be created.
+A Pod with no `hostname` but with `subdomain` will only create the A or AAAA record for the headless service (`default-subdomain.my-namespace.svc.cluster-domain.example`), pointing to the Pod's IP address.
 Also, Pod needs to become ready in order to have a record unless `publishNotReadyAddresses=True` is set on the Service.
 -->